OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-16.md

 When the Israelites saw it, they asked one another, “What is it?”
 For they did not know what it was.
 Moses said to them, “It is the bread that the Lord has given you to eat.

 ## Exodus 16:16
-This is what the Lord has commanded: ‘Everyone is to gather as much as they need.
+This is what the Lord has commanded: ‘Everyone is to gather according to their needs.
 Take an omer for each person you have in your tent.’”

 ## Exodus 16:17
 The Israelites did as they were instructed; some gathered much, some little.